 Use this page to learn more about the Rural Summer Legal Corps program, including how to apply as a host site or as a fellow.

 Launched in the summer of 2016, the Rural Summer Legal Corps is a privately funded initiative to connect law students with legal aid programs in the common pursuit of better addressing the civil legal needs of rural communities.
-In partnership with Equal Justice Works, LSC selects about thirty of the nation’s most talented and dedicated law students to spend their summers working at LSC-grantee offices across the United States and its territories.
+In partnership with Equal Justice Works, LSC selects about forty-five of the nation’s most talented and dedicated law students to spend their summers working at LSC-grantee offices across the United States and its territories.
 The students work on projects to improve access to justice for rural residents, including providing direct legal services, engaging in community outreach and education, researching, and helping build the capacity of LSC grantees.

-Rural Summer Legal Corps 2021 Host States
+Rural Summer Legal Corps 2023 Host Sites

 Information for LSC Grantees